11_2009

 +++++++++++++++++++++++++++++++++++++++++++++++++++

-Like the multiple waves in movie, the sound piece is made of flat, droning and undisturbed waves.
-This is what can be thought when listened from far.
+Like the multiple waves in the movie, the sound piece is made of flat, droning, and undisturbed waves.
+This is what can be thought when listened to from far away.
 Actually from another scale, it is possible to hear long glissandi which speed of change is evoluating along the piece.
-The sound quality is rich, bright and flat.
+The sound quality is rich, bright, and flat.
 Very similar to pitched noise or compressed orchestra.
 It is rich and all its attacks are eroded.
-Its tessiture is only located in low and high registers in order to enhance this aspect of “moving flat” sound.
+Its tessiture is only located in low and high registers to enhance this aspect of “moving flat” sound.
 Listeners could sometimes think about tinnitus.
-The evolution is mostly based on long calculated glissandi going up or down at different speeds or crossing each-other.
+The evolution is mostly based on long-calculated glissandi going up or down at different speeds or crossing each other.